ubuntu/ubuntu-project-docs/docs/reference/exception-SquidUpdates.rst

 As with regular MREs, we aim to offer bug and security fixes to all supported releases.
 This will be done by

 #.
-Filing a bug to cover the MRE (e.g. "New upstream microreleases 4.x,
+Filing a bug to cover the MRE (e.g. "New upstream microreleases 5.x,
-   5.x") with one task for each Ubuntu release which will receive a Squid update.
+   y.z") with one task for each Ubuntu release which will receive a Squid update.
 This bug should follow the SRU template described below.